 You can set the number of decimal places you want to see for items in your gradebook.
 The default value is 2 and the maximum value is 5.

-NOTE: This option only changes how many decimals are displayed; Brightspace does not round any grades.
+NOTE: This option only changes how many decimals are displayed; D2L does not round any grades.

 Step 6: Student View Display Options